 All year (except Christmas).
 Daily.
 Open 9.30am to 4:30pm.

 over 1 year by Anonymous 5 / 5Wonderful, just like a dream.
 Dramatic opening on the sea.
 I loved the kiosk on the sea and the willow trees in the woods.

 over 4 years by Charlotte 4 / 5There's no doubt that this is a beautiful garden by American standards - stunning views over Biscayne Bay and extraordinary statuary - but I was amazed ....
 I visited in February and there wasn't a single flower anywhere!!
 All the Florida gardens have flowers at this time of year ... so this was quite a disappointment!

-about 6 years by Adfam Hodge 4 / 5An extraordinary juxtaposition from racy buzzy Miami.
+over 6 years by Adfam Hodge 4 / 5An extraordinary juxtaposition from racy buzzy Miami.
 It has all the makings of a classic Italian garden even with the tropical choice of plants.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.